choosing the Belvedere for Teeth Whitening

 This procedure is carried out on teeth that has had a root-canal treatment and which no longer has a live canal.
 This procedure may not be helpful for a tooth that has undergone root-canal treatment if the stain is located on the inside of the tooth.
 In this case, dentists usually employ a procedure that will remove the stains from the inside of the tooth.
 It is achieved by placing a tooth whitening agent inside and putting a temporary filling over it.
 The whitening process will take a few days.
 This procedure is always done once or repetition can be done until the tooth achieves the desired colour.

 Here, gel is utilised as a whitening solution and normally applied directly on the tooth surface.
 The product contains hydrogen peroxide.
-This procedure can be provided at our dentistry clinic in Ilford.
+This procedure can be provided at our dentistry clinic.
 When the procedure is carried out in the clinic, the dentist utilises a powerful whitening gel and a specialised laser that activates the gel and creates a quicker reaction time.

 After the procedure, if your gums become white or sore, you should follow up with your dentist.
 Whitening is not a permanent solution and stains will come back after some time, but it is important to avoid consuming drinks and food that stain.
 The moment the colour begins to fade, you should visit the